 Test the authentication

-After authorization is enabled, generate sample query parameters to complete and test the token.
+After authentication is enabled, generate sample query parameters to complete and test the token.
 The sample parameters in Wowza Streaming Cloud allow access to the protected stream for 10 minutes.
 During that period, start the stream and access it by appending the sample parameters to the stream's playback URLs.

 After the stream starts, the sample token allows access to the playback URLs for 24 hours.
 However, changing the trusted shared secret invalidates the token.

-- On the Authorization tab of the stream target detail page, click Generate Query Parameters.
+- On the Authentication tab of the stream target detail page, click Generate Query Parameters.

 - Append the sample query string to the stream target's playback URLs, which you can find on the Setup tab of the stream target detail page.